Why are references needed?

 Referencing is a system that allows you to do this.
 It is important to get referencing right - if you make a mess of it or don't bother you will lose marks and might be accused of plagiarism.

-Lots of different ways of referencing have developed.
+Lots of different styles of referencing have developed.
 This can be confusing but we aim to simplify where possible.
 The main purpose of any referencing system is to:

-- Mark in the text which shows that you are quoting from or referring to someone else’s published work.
+- Mark in the text to show that you are quoting from or referring to someone else’s published work.
 The marker may be either:

 - Surname and year in brackets – for instance in Harvard you may see something like (Smith 2010: 45) after a quotation.

 - A small superscript number.
 This will be linked to either a footnote (at the bottom of the page) or a note at the end.

 - Connect that mark in the text to a list of references at the end of your work (sometimes called a bibliography)

 The most used styles on campus are MHRA (which uses the superscript numbers method) and Harvard (which uses brackets).
 Harvard is a collection of styles and there are many variations in use at different institutions.
 Make sure you follow the guidelines approved by your course.